Skip to main menu Skip to content Skip to footer

 There are fewer more frightening or challenging psychiatric conditions for a family to face than psychosis, an extreme mental state in which impaired thinking and emotions cause a person to lose contact with reality.
 This could mean hearing or seeing things that aren’t there (hallucinations), or believing things that aren’t true (delusions).

-The illness most often associated with psychosis, schizophrenia, usually doesn’t show up until very late adolescence or early adulthood.
-Recently, however, experts in the field have been working to identify high-risk kids who show symptoms that could serve as early warning signs of psychosis, and several academic centers have been set up to focus on this crucial period when it may be possible to change the trajectory of mental illness.
+The disorder most often associated with psychosis, schizophrenia, usually doesn’t show up until very late adolescence or early adulthood.
+Recently, however, experts in the field have been working to identify high-risk kids who show symptoms that could serve as early warning signs of psychosis, and several academic centers have been set up to focus on this crucial period when it may be possible to change the trajectory of mental health disorders.

-Not all the kids who are identified with what experts call “prodromal” symptoms will progress, or “convert” to full-blown psychotic illness.
+Not all the kids who are identified with what experts call “prodromal” symptoms will progress, or “convert” to psychosis.
 But early intervention has been shown to improve outcomes for those who do.
 And since psychotic symptoms cause disruption across a teenager’s life, from school to friendships to family, researchers are hoping quick action can prevent impairment and prolong typical functioning.

 What’s more, some of the approaches that show promise in delaying onset of psychosis or mitigating symptoms include fairly simple lifestyle changes like stress reduction and sleep hygiene, and managing co-occurring disorders like anxiety.
 The key: identifying at-risk kids earlier when these low-impact measures are still effective.